ajhanisch/ORDPRO/README.md

 Check out the Wiki page for all documentation.

 # **INSTALLATION**
-There are two different ways to get Ordpro up and running.
-Both are very painless, one easier than the other.
-1. **ordpro.exe** -- No installation required.
-Simply place **ordpro.exe** on the machine you deem your orders processing machine and it is ready to run immediately.

-2. **ordpro.py** -- Installation of Python 3.6.X is required on any machine running **ordpro.py**.
+1. **ordpro.py** -- Installation of Python 3.6.X is required on any machine running **ordpro.py**.
 While this is not complicated, it is simply an additional step that is needed in order to be up and running for processing orders.

 # **USAGE**
 Running the tool: